agmip/agmip.github.io/docs/DOME.md

 Even very detailed datasets often lack complete data for crop model simulation.
 DOME (Data Overlay for Multi-model Export) files can be used to supply additional information to supplement data collected in a field experiment or farm survey.
 Use of a DOME does not alter the original dataset.
 Multiple DOMEs can be combined to create complex scenarios for simulation, making these a powerful tool for generating hypothetical scenarios from real data.

 DOME functions have been developed to allow a modeler to estimate missing modeling inputs such as initial water content, initial N distribution, soil properties, and planting dates.
+Descriptions of these functions are listed [**here**](DOME_functions.md).

 There are three kinds of DOME files:
 * **Field overlay DOMEs** add information to supplement a baseline simulation.
 These data are used in addition to data collected in the field and are provided solely to complete model input data required for this baseline simulation.